Luiz-Trindade/New_Video_Downloader/README.md

 ## Simple YouTube Video Downloader Written In Python!

 This is a Python script for downloading YouTube videos.
-It provides a user-friendly interface built with Tkinter and utilizes the Pytube library for video downloading.
+It provides a user-friendly interface built with CustomTkinter and utilizes the Pytube library for video downloading.
 The script is distributed under the GNU General Public License (GPL) version 3.

 <image src="screenshots/screenshot1.png">